Is Arequipa Worth Visiting? 12 Great Reasons To Go

-1. Visit Colca Canyon
+1. Trekking Colca Canyon

-We’ve gone into more details about the different options to visit here:
+The posts below go into more details about the different options to visit here:

 2. Explore The Town On A Free Walking Tour

-We often do these the first day we arrive as it adds context to the town, gives you a deeper understanding and appreciation of the area and helps you get your bearings.
-Furthermore, you often get told about the best places to eat and what else there is to do in the city.
+Walking tours are one of my favourite ways to explore a new city and Arequipa is no exception.
+I try to do these on the first day I arrive as it gives me a deeper understanding and appreciation of the area and helps me to get my bearings.
+Furthermore, you often get let in on some of the local secrets about what else there is to do in the city.

-We went with Inkan Milky Way who have free tours each day at 10AM and 3PM lasting around 2.5 to 3 hours.
-The guide was incredibly knowledgeable and showed us many hidden gems around the city.
+The best walking tour in Arequipa is Inkan Milky Way who have free tours each day at 10:00 AM and 3:00 PM lasting around 2-3 hours.
+My guide was incredibly knowledgeable and showed me many hidden gems around the city.
 I won’t ruin the surprises for you here – you will have to do it for yourself!

 3. People Watch In Plaza De Armas

-You will find yourself walking through this Plaza multiple times during your time in Arequipa.
+You will find yourself walking through this plaza multiple times during your time in Arequipa.

-It’s the focal point of the city, and there’s always something going on from street shows to vendors selling the local ice cream – Queso Helado – which is a must-try!
+It’s the focal point of the city, and there’s always something going on from street shows to vendors selling the local ice cream Queso Helado – which is a must-try!

-Find a park bench during the day, sit back and watch all the goings-on as time and people pass you by.
+Find a park bench during the day, sit back, and watch all the goings-on as time and people pass you by.

 4. Try Queso Helado

 Queso Helado is local speciality, similar to ice cream, that can only be found in Arequipa.
-While the name translates to cheese ice-cream, it has nothing cheesy about it.
+While the name translates to ‘cheese ice-cream‘ or ‘frozen cheese’, there’s nothing cheesy about it.

 The tasty treat is made from vanilla, coconut, milk, and cinnamon, and you will find vendors selling it everywhere on the street.

-5. Find a Viewpoint To Get A Great Shot Of Misti Volcano
+6. Find a Viewpoint To Get A Great Shot Of Misti Volcano

 You will be able to see the impressive Volcano Misti from almost anywhere in town, but some places are better than others.

-The neighbourhood itself is beautiful and much quieter compared to Plaza de Armas with some excellent picantarias to eat at.
-From here you will get an unobstructed view of Misti, and if you head there in the evening, you can watch it be illuminated by the orange glow of sunset.
+The neighbourhood itself is beautiful and much quieter compared to Plaza de Armas, with some excellent picantarias to eat at.
+From here you will get an unobstructed view of Misti, and if you head there in the evening, you can watch it be illuminated with the orange glow of the sunset.

-6. Try Arequipeñan Cuisine
+7. Try Arequipeñan Cuisine

-7. See The Alpaca's At Mundo Alpaca
+9. See The Alpaca's At Mundo Alpaca

 If you haven’t caught a glimpse of an alpaca up close and personal, then now’s the time.